Gothic fiction: Nineteenth-century Gothic fiction

 By the Victorian era, Gothic had ceased to be the dominant genre for novels in England, partly replaced by more sedate historical fiction.
 However, Gothic short stories continued to be popular, published in magazines or as small chapbooks called penny dreadfuls.
 The most influential Gothic writer from this period was the American Edgar Allan Poe, who wrote numerous short stories and poems reinterpreting Gothic tropes.
-His story "The Fall of the House of Usher" (1839) revisits classic Gothic tropes of aristocratic decay, death, and madness.
+His story "The Fall of the House of Usher" (1839) revisits classic Gothic tropes of aristocratic decay, death, and insanity.
 Poe is now considered the master of the American Gothic.

 In England, one of the most influential penny dreadfuls is the anonymously authored Varney the Vampire (1847), which introduced the trope of vampires having sharpened teeth.
-Another notable English author of penny dreadfuls is George W. M. Reynolds, known for The Mysteries of London (1844), Faust (1846), Wagner the Wehr-wolf (1847) and The Necromancer (1857).
+Another notable English author of penny dreadfuls is George W. M. Reynolds, known for The Mysteries of London (1844), Faust (1846), Wagner the Wehr-wolf (1847), and The Necromancer (1857).
 Elizabeth Gaskell's tales "The Doom of the Griffiths" (1858), "Lois the Witch", and "The Grey Woman" all employ one of the most common themes of Gothic fiction: the power of ancestral sins to curse future generations, or the fear that they will.
-In Spain, Gustavo Adolfo Bécquer stood out with his romantic poems and short tales, some of them depicting supernatural events.
-Today he is considered by some as the most-read writer in Spanish after Miguel de Cervantes.
+M. R. James, an English medievalist whose stories are still popular today, is known as the originator of the "antiquarian ghost story."
+In Spain, Gustavo Adolfo Bécquer stood out with his romantic poems and short tales, some depicting supernatural events.
+Today some consider him the most-read Spanish writer after Miguel de Cervantes.

-In addition to these short Gothic fictions were some novels which drew on the Gothic.
+In addition to these short Gothic fictions, some novels drew on the Gothic.
 Emily Brontë's Wuthering Heights (1847) transports the Gothic to the forbidding Yorkshire Moors and features ghostly apparitions and a Byronic hero in the person of the demonic Heathcliff.
-The Brontës' fictions were cited by feminist critic Ellen Moers as prime examples of Female Gothic, exploring woman's entrapment within domestic space and subjection to patriarchal authority, and the transgressive and dangerous attempts to subvert and escape such restriction.
-Emily's Cathy and Charlotte Brontë's Jane Eyre are examples of female protagonists in such roles.
-Louisa May Alcott's Gothic potboiler, A Long Fatal Love Chase (written in 1866, but published in 1995) is also an interesting specimen of this subgenre.
-In addition to Jane Eyre, Charlotte Brontë's Villette also shows Gothic influence.
-Like other examples of the female Gothic, this book employs the explained supernatural.
-Throughout the book, a ghostly nun haunts the protagonist, Lucy Snowe.
-Lucy's friend, a doctor, suggests that the nun is a product of her imagination, but the end of the book reveals that the nun was in fact a disguised suitor coming to visit Ginevra, a friend of Lucy's.
-Another Gothic feature of Villette is an anti-Catholic bias.
-Like other gothic novels, such as Radcliffe's The Italian, it is set in a Catholic country.
-Lucy Snowe consistently says negative things about Catholicism in general and about specific Catholic people.
-As an English Protestant, Lucy is very out of place in her Catholic setting.
+The Brontës' fictions were cited by feminist critic Ellen Moers as prime examples of Female Gothic, exploring woman's entrapment within domestic space and subjection to patriarchal authority and the transgressive and dangerous attempts to subvert and escape such restriction.
+Emily Brontë's Cathy and Charlotte Brontë's Jane Eyre are examples of female protagonists in such roles.
+Louisa May Alcott's Gothic potboiler, A Long Fatal Love Chase (written in 1866 but published in 1995), is also an interesting specimen of this subgenre.
+Charlotte Brontë's Villette also shows the Gothic influence, with its supernatural subplot featuring a ghostly nun, and its view of Roman Catholicism as exotic and heathenistic.
+Nathaniel Hawthorne's novel The House of the Seven Gables, about a family's ancestral home, is colored with suggestions of the supernatural and witchcraft; and in true Gothic fashion, it features the house itself as one of the main characters.